 - You need immediate house repairs: A busted pipe or mold buildup demand your immediate attention.
 You need to get big problems like these fixed right away, so they don't turn into something even worse.
 You can use your emergency fund to pay for big and small home repairs.

 - Your car doesn't pass inspection: You have two choices when this happens, and both of them involve spending a large amount of money.
 The first option is to get the car fixed, no matter what the cost.
 The second option is to trade in the car and buy a new one.
 You will likely need money for a down payment, and you can take the necessary money from your emergency fund.

 - You have a serious medical matter: Health issues can arise at any time.
 Even someone without a family history of health issues can develop a serious illness or disease.
 Having the money to pay your bills can help make treatment less stressful.

 You can estimate how much you need to save as you determine what situations may require you to dip into your emergency fund.
 Though you won't know the exact price of an emergency before it happens, you can research the average costs and start saving money to reach a minimum goal.

 How to Get Immediate Help

-Afterward, you can look toward financial help in other areas.
-For instance, a personal loan of up to $1300 from a lender like Atlas Credit in cities like Austin, Waco, Fort Worth, or Longview, Texas can help!
+Next, you can look into obtaining financial help in other areas.
+For instance, a personal loan of up to $1,400 from a lender like Atlas Credit with locations in Texas, Oklahoma, and Virginia can help!
 By applying for a personal loan online or in person, you can get a quick and easy supplement to your monthly income that will allow you to make it through even the most trying of times.

 For more information on how to survive financial emergencies and prepare for the future, read more in the Atlas Credit blog posted each week!